MrBONDJames/MatrixBot/README.md

 ---
 ## Requirements

-For development, you will only need Node.js.
+For running, you will only need Node.js.

 ### Node
 - #### Node installation on Windows